 The Freedom of Custom Layouts

-Out-of-the-box Artifactory comes with a number of default predefined layouts requiring no additional configuration:
+Artifactory comes out-of-the-box with a number of default, predefined layouts requiring no additional configuration:

 Modules and Path Patterns used by Repository Layouts